 A jackknife truck accident most commonly occurs when the trucker brakes suddenly, and the back end of the trailer begins to swing or slide to the side and skid forward, toward the tractor.
 When a trailer begins to jackknife, it creates an extremely dangerous and hazardous situation for other vehicles on the roadway as well as the truck operator.
 A jackknifing truck can collide with or sideswipe other vehicles and can cause the entire tractor-trailer unit to rollover.
 Simply put, a jackknifing trailer can cause deadly accidents.
 If you have been injured or lost a loved one in a jackknife trucking accident, you will need an experienced Alabama truck accident attorney to evaluate your case.
-The attorneys at Hollis Wright have years of experience handling tractor-trailer accidents that involve jackknifing.Causes of Jackknife Truck Accidents
+The Birmingham truck accident attorneys at Hollis Wright have years of experience handling tractor-trailer accidents that involve jackknifing.Causes of Jackknife Truck Accidents

 Typically, jackknife accidents occur due to a tractor’s wheels locking up while braking too hard and too fast.
 Generally, the application of the brakes that causes a jackknifing event is the result of the operator trying to avoid a collision up ahead.
 However, the event can also be caused simply by braking too hard on a road that is wet or slick.
 Regardless of why the trailer jackknifes, the event is almost always avoidable and the result of operator error and/or negligence.
 If the tractor-trailer jackknifes due to the driver applying the brakes to avoid a vehicle or automobile up ahead, then this likely means that the driver was following the vehicles too closely and should have maintained a greater distance.
 It could also mean that the driver of the truck was going too fast for the conditions of the road and should have been traveling at a lower rate of the speed.